%20Monolith%20to%20Microservices_%20A%20CTO_s%20Decision-Making%20Guide.avif)

 A service mesh is a dedicated infrastructure layer for managing microservices communication, security, and observability.

-By carefully considering these factors, you can select the right tool stack that meets both current and future needs, ensuring a smooth transition from monolithic to microservices architecture or within any system development process.
+By carefully evaluating these factors, you can select the right tech stack that meets both current and future needs, ensuring a smooth transition from a monolithic to a microservices architecture, or within any system development process.

 Here are the primary factors to consider: